GSA/digitalgov.gov/content/news/2020/12/2020-12-11-tts-bug-bounty-program-3-year-review.md

 Report: [#265528](https://hackerone.com/reports/265528), Reported: 9/2/2019, Asset: data.gov Weakness: Cross-site Scripting (XSS) - Reflected, Bounty: $300, Researcher: Dr. Jones (sp1d3rs)

-Description: A security researcher discovered Cross-Site scripting (XSS) issue on the data.gov site.
-The XSS worked only with few ‘&’ chars in certain places.
-These were identified by trial-and-error method.
+Description: A security researcher discovered [Cross-Site Scripting (XSS)](https://owasp.org/www-community/attacks/xss/) issue on the data.gov site.
+The XSS worked only with few ‘&’ chars in certain places, identified by a trial-and-error method.
 The input appeared to be correctly sanitized without it.
 The discovered XSS issue was site-wide and affected 80+ endpoints.

 ## Year 2